“BIRTH OF PHARAOH” CHAPTER 2

 A telepathic droopy monster nuzzles within feet of my head (and that is you, My Lady)—nuzzles, of course, threads of meat that dangle from another arm twisted inside the wires and bars.

 I wait inside a private wish-filled moment that some escape route exists that I can ponder.
 As of yet, there is not any.
-Best for me to finish making you, Listener, the big priority and turn my mind to my patron.
+Best for me to finish making you, Listener, the big priority.

 The only gift I have for you is friendship, My Lady, even though you took advantage of me, cracked me in the head, set me in this cage.
 I woke inside your lair, listened to your scrambling males, and, yet, I still retain composure enough to engage you in such a private conversation as this most would envy.